 Tip: You can find your starting point by measuring the entire width of your shoulder from seam to seam, then dividing this number in half.

-4. Measure: Shoulder Seam to your Wrist Bone
+3. Measure the Shoulder Seam to your Wrist Bone

 Start your measuring tape at the top of the shoulder seam, taking it to the end of your wrist bone – allow the tape to drape slightly as your sleeve normally would.